kevinclancy/levitate/README.md

 # Overview

+This library is intended for the implementation of experimental numerical verification tools.
+As such, it is optimized for readability and simplicity rather than performance.
+Each controlled rounding operator records the current rounding mode, changes to the specified one, performs the operation, and then restores the original rounding mode.
+It isn't very efficient, but it allows a simple programming interface.

 ## Controlled rounding

 The Levitate module provides double-precision floating-point operators with controlled rounding. (+↑) is used for upward-rounded addtion, (+↓) for downward-rounded addition, etc. For a smooth experience using these operators, you will want an editor with unicode support.
 I use [xah math input mode](http://ergoemacs.org/emacs/xmsi-math-symbols-input.html).